Marshall Therapy & Sports Rehab provides prevention, treatment and education programs for athletes of all ages, experience levels and abilities.

 Community Service Through Our School Outreach Program

-Marshall Sports Medicine is committed to excellence in student-athlete healthcare through our school outreach program.
+Marshall Therapy & Sports Rehab is committed to excellence in student-athlete healthcare through our school outreach program.
 From middle school to community college, we are available on school campuses and at sporting events, providing the young athletes in our area with consistent, quality care related to their sports activities.

 The outreach program team stays up to date through research and continuing education.
 The athletic training staff works to improve the overall functional, agility, and strength skills of student athletes in Marshall County and surrounding counties, through ongoing education and involvement in research in related areas.